rinta-git/my-interview-prep/README.md

 ### ***AJAX***
 • What is AJAX, and how does it work?

-AJAX, asynchronous javascript xml: It allow a website update its content without reloading the entire page.
+AJAX, asynchronous javascript xml: It allow a website update its content without reloading the entire page.</br>
-Flow->
+Flow:</br>
 browser create a js call -> this call create a XMLHttpRequest object -> sends a request to web server to update data -> the web server process the request -> sends back a response to browser -> the browser uses js to process the response -> directly update the data from the response to html page without reloading
 Eg; Google search engine; suggest keyword while typing the search keywords without reloading the page Eg2; Chat option on website to the customer service.
-We cancontinue chating while exploring the site without reloading the page
+We can continue chating while exploring the site without reloading the page

 • Explain the role of the XMLHttpRequest object.